moonrepo/schematic/book/src/schema/generator/typescript.md

 ```

 Depending on your use case, this may not be desirable.
 If so, you can enable the
-`disable_references` field, which disables references entirely, and inlines all type information.
-So
+`disable_references` option, which disables references entirely, and inlines all type information.
-the example above would become:
+So the example above would become:

 ```rust
 TypeScriptOptions {